Digital Twins and Digital Shadows in Engineering and Production

 Various definitions of digital twins are in use.
 Here, we condense these definitions into a more innovative one that not only allows simulations but various other forms of uses.
 An earlier version of this text is based on [DMR+20], [BMR+22], [BDJ+22], and [BBD+21b].
 See also our essay on Digital Twin Definitions.

-A digital twin of a system consists of
+A digital twin of an original system is a software that consists of

 • a set of models of the system and